Why start enrichment & test prep early?

 After a year of test prep, an eighth-grader was outscoring many of my juniors on all sections of the SAT and ACT.
 She earned a 28 on the ACT Reading test in the spring of eighth grade.

-A freshman scored 2,040 on the SAT after taking only 14 two-hour-long test-prep classes with me.
+A freshman scored 2,040 on the 2400-point version of the SAT after taking only 14 two-hour-long test-prep classes with me.
 As a sophomore, she earned a perfect 36 on ACT Math and a 34 on ACT English, as well as a 9 on the ACT essay.